QuickBase/interview-demos/ai/README.md

 - Be prepared to answer questions on Error Cases, Failure Cases, Negative Flows, and things that may arise in the real world.

-## Stretch Goals
-- **Data Augmentation:** You can augment the data with LLM.
-Ask something like GPT to generate more App JSON.
-Let us know your experience with Prompt Engineering.
-- As a stretch, you can use AWS Bedrock/GCP/Azure, to demonstrate your cloud knowledge.
-This is completely optional
-- As a stretch, you can also containerize your application to demonstrate your knowledge of operations.
-This is completely optional
-- You can skip the unit tests unless it helps you.

 ## Data Set